AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

 ### Azure SAS

 You can send feeds directly to Amazon SAS buckets.
 This destination type requires a Bucket name, an Application ID, Tenant ID, Key vault URI, Key vault secret name, and a Secret Key.
 See the Azure documentation for [granting limited access to Azure Storage resources using shared access signatures (SAS)](https://learn.microsoft.com/en-us/azure/role-based-access-control/quickstart-assign-role-user-portal) for more information.

-### Google Cloud Platform

-You can send feeds directly to Google Cloud Platform (GCP) buckets.
-This destination type requires only your GCP account name and the locatoin (bucket) name.

-Adobe Analytics uses cross-account authentication to upload files to the specified location in your GCP instance.

 ### Legacy destinations